-To the extent necessary, the Board finds that no stormwater drainage issues have been adequately presented to support a finding that the existing stormwater treatment facilities outside Zone 3 are inadequate.
+To the extent necessary, the Board finds that no stormwater drainage issues have been presented professionally or otherwise to support a finding that the existing stormwater treatment facilities outside Zone 3 are inadequate.
 This determination is made solely for purposes of this DSPR and is not intended to influence any other deliberation outside of this DSPR over stormwater facilities relating to or involving the Upham Bowl.